Getting your hands on business administration scholarships is one of the best ways to fill gaps in your tuition coverage for this in-demand degree.

 Tau Kappa Epsilon Fraternity has established the John C. Fitzgerald Jr. Scholarship in honor of the organization’s founding father and municipal finance leader.
 For the $1,000 award, eligible male students must be full-time undergraduate students, pledge TKE, attend an accredited U.S. institution, declare a major in business administration, maintain a cumulative GPA beyond 2.5, and exhibit excellent leadership skills.
 Preference is given to Theta-Upsilon Chapter members.

 Indianapolis, IN 46268

 Deadline: March 15th

 As one of the most lucrative business administration scholarships, the Lawrence P. Doss Scholarship Fund provides $20,000 annually to disadvantaged high school seniors from Detroit, Michigan, who are interested in studying business administration, accounting, finance, or management.
-Qualified recipients must be admitted into higher education full-time, hold a minimum 2.5 GPA, show active involvement in community service, have financial need, and commit to returning to Detroit after graduation.
+Qualified recipients for these scholarships for business majors must be admitted into higher education full-time, hold a minimum 2.5 GPA, show active involvement in community service, have financial need, and commit to returning to Detroit after graduation.

 Lawrence P. Doss Scholarship Fund

 P.O.
 Box 351037

 In the amount of $1,500, the Maine State Chamber of Commerce Scholarship is presented annually to two Maine high school seniors who are planning to pursue an associate or bachelor’s degree in business administration after graduation.
 Priority is given to students accepted for full-time enrollment at in-state colleges.
 Online applications must include an official transcript, school recommendation letter, Student Aid Report (SAR), resume of work experience, and personal essay.

 131 Presumpscot Street